cptleo92/PlanPals/README.md

 This project is built on the MERN stack: MongoDB (Mongoose), Express, React, and Node.
 I'm using the MaterialUI component library, React Query for fetching, and Jest for testing.
 Also essential to this project is [this multi-date picker library](https://shahabyazdi.github.io/react-multi-date-picker/).

 ## Update Log
+### January 7, 2023
+A notification system has been implemented, though right now only for actions rather than things like scheduled reminders.
+For UX purposes, I've refactored the group page so that it's viewable when logged out and signing in will redirect the user back to the group page.
+This allows for sharing links for new users and letting them join as smoothly as possible.

 ### January 3, 2023
 I expect that the app will be used quite a bit on mobile phones.
 Rather than ship new features, I decided to switch gears and focus on making the app more user friendly.
 I've integrated Google sign-in and refactored all components to be responsive.